lammps/lammps/doc/src/pair_table.rst

   to very steep parts of the potential.

 ----------

+Suitable tables for use with these pair styles can be created by LAMMPS itself using the :doc:`pair_write <pair_write>` command.
+In combination with the :doc:`pair style python <pair_python>` this can be a powerful mechanism to implement and test tables for use with LAMMPS.
+Another option to generate tables is the Python code in the ``tools/tabulate`` folder of the LAMMPS source code distribution.

 The format of a tabulated file has an (optional) header followed by a series of one or more sections, defined as follows (without the